felixzapata/gulp-axe-webdriver/README.md

 It uses **PhantomJS** to open the remote urls.
 This plugin is very similar to [gulp-axe-core](https://github.com/felixzapata/gulp-axe-core).

-**Sooner or later, it is possible both plugins will be merge in one which will have the capabilitie to test local and remote urls at the same time.**.
+**Sooner or later, it is possible both plugins will be merge in one which will have the capabilities to test local and remote urls at the same time.**.

 ## Install